Emma Willard: Works

 Along with the profits made from the Troy Female Seminary, Willard also made a living from her writing.
 She wrote several textbooks throughout her lifetime, including books on history and geography.
 Some of her works are History of the United States, or Republic of America (1828), A System of Fulfillment of a Promise (1831), A Treatise on the Motive Powers which Produce the Circulation of the Blood (1846), Guide to the Temple of Time and Universal History for Schools (1849), Last Leaves of American History (1849), Astronography; or Astronomical Geography (1854), and Morals for the Young (1857).
 Willard's history and geography texts included women as well as men and emphasized the status of women as the primary determinant in whether a society could be described as civilized.

-Her map-drawing geographic pedagogy became popular in the United States and also influential in American missionary schools in South Asia during the nineteenth century.
-Willard also published a book of poetry, The Fulfilment of a Promise (1831) with her most popular poem entitled "Rocked in the Cradle of the Deep," which she reportedly wrote while on an ocean voyage in 1839.
+Willard also published a book of poetry, The Fulfilment of a Promise (1831), with her most popular poem entitled "Rocked in the Cradle of the Deep," which she reportedly wrote while on an ocean voyage in 1839.
 In 1830, she made a tour of Europe.
 Three years later, she donated the proceeds from her book about her travels to a school for women that she helped to found in Athens, Greece.
-This book Letters from France & Britain was reviewed alongside Abby Jane Morrell's account of her travels in the sub Antarctic and they were described as "the productions of our self-taught countrywomen who [are] ... creditable to their sex".
+This book Letters from France & Britain was reviewed alongside Abby Jane Morrell's account of her travels in the sub Antarctic, and they were described as "the productions of our self-taught countrywomen who [are] ... creditable to their sex".

-Works with other authors
+Atlas and geography textbooks

-Willard cowrote The Woodbridge and Willard Geographies and Atlases (1823), with American geographer William Channing Woodbridge; Also with Woodbridge she co-authored A System of Universal Geography on the Principles of Comparison and Classification.
-She has been the subject of several biographies.
-Her geographies are discussed by Calhoun and her histories by Baym.
+Willard cowrote The Woodbridge and Willard Geographies and Atlases (1823) with American geographer William Channing Woodbridge.
+She co-authored with him A System of Universal Geography on the Principles of Comparison and Classification.
+Willard and Woodbridge created the first widely used historical atlas of the U.S. The maps, graphs, and pictures integrated the details of the nation's geography into the broad popular image of the country as a large, powerful complex nation.
+Her map-drawing geographic pedagogy became popular in the United States and also influential in American missionary schools in South Asia during the nineteenth century.

-Later life
+Later life and death

 John Willard, Emma's husband, died in 1825.
 She headed the Troy Female Seminary until she remarried in 1838, and left the school in the hands of her son and daughter-in-law.
 She married Dr. Christopher Yates and moved to Boston with him.
-He gave up his career, and after nine months of marriage they separated and a Decree nisi was granted in 1843.
+He gave up his career, but after nine months of marriage they separated, and a Decree nisi was granted in 1843.

 She spent her later years traveling across America and throughout Europe to promote women's education.
 In support of her efforts, she published a number of articles and presented lectures across the country to promote the cause.
 Her personal assistant was Celia M. Burleigh.
 Willard's efforts helped to establish a school for women in Athens, Greece.
 Emma Willard died on April 15, 1870, in Troy, New York and was interred at Oakwood Cemetery.